Successive Point-of-Interest Recommendation with Local Differential Privacy: Introduction

-The notion of local differential privacy (LDP) \cite{b6} has attracted considerable attention in recent years from many industries due to its rigorous and provable privacy guarantees.
-In LDP setting, each user perturbs his/her original data in his/her device and sends the perturbed data to the server.
-In other words, the original data never leave the user's devices, and the server cannot infer sensitive information, regardless of the background knowledge.
-Accordingly, many global IT companies including Google\cite{b6}, Apple\cite{b7}, Microsoft\cite{b8}, and Samsung\cite{b9}, adopt LDP to collect data from their clients.
+The notion of local differential privacy (LDP) has attracted considerable attention in recent years from many industries owing to its rigorous and provable privacy guarantees.
+In the LDP setting, each user randomizes the original data in his/her device and sends the perturbed data to the server.
+As the original data remain within the devices, the server cannot infer the sensitive information about users, regardless of the background knowledge.
+Accordingly, many global IT companies, including Google\cite{erlingsson2014rappor}, Apple\cite{apple2014learning}, Microsoft\cite{ding2017collecting}, and Samsung\cite{nguyen2016collecting}, have already adopted the LDP mechanisms for collecting data from their clients.

-There have been several earlier works that adopt differential privacy in the recommendation system for preserving the privacy from the untrusted recommender \cite{b10, b11, b12}.
-Hua et al.\cite{b10} proposed a recommendation system based on the centralized differential privacy model.
-In the central model, however, we assume that the server is trusted and raw data are collected at a recommendation server.
-Zhang et al.\cite{b11} proposed a recommendation system based on personalized differential privacy.
-Likewise, they assume that the recommender is reliable, and each user's rating is randomly sampled and sent to the server.
-Finally, Shin et al.\cite{b12} proposed a recommendation system under LDP.
-In their work, LDP mechanism is utilized in stochastic gradient descent step, where each user sends perturbed gradients to the recommendation server.
+Several earlier works adopted differential privacy (DP) in the recommendation system for preserving the privacy of users \cite{hua2015differentially, zhang2018probabilistic, shin2018privacy}.
+Hua et al.\cite{hua2015differentially} proposed a recommendation system based on the centralized differential privacy (CDP) setting.
+However, the server is assumed to be trustworthy in the CDP setting, which means the data is collected without any privacy guarantee.
+Zhang et al.\cite{zhang2018probabilistic} proposed a recommendation system based on a personalized CDP model.
+Finally, Shin et al.\cite{shin2018privacy} proposed a recommendation system under LDP.
+In their work, the LDP mechanism was utilized by involving a stochastic gradient descent (SGD) step for updating the latent factors, where each user sends perturbed gradients to the recommendation server.

-However, the existing private recommendation methods have two limitations in their solutions.
-First, the recommenders are not always reliable, thus (item, rating) pairs should not be submitted in their original form.
-However, existing works \cite{b10, b11} assumed a trusted recommender exists, which is not able to protect privacy if the recommender is an adversary.
-Second, the above three methods \cite{b10,b11,b12} do not consider the temporal characteristics of POI.
-In other words, if we directly build a POI recommendation system based on these methods, the system will highly recommend irrelevant POI candidates, without considering the user's current location.
-The reason is that existing private recommendation systems directly predict users' preference on POIs, which do not reflect the preference transitions among POIs.
+The above privacy-preserving recommendation systems have two limitations in their solutions.
+First, \cite{hua2015differentially} and \cite{zhang2018probabilistic} assumed that the recommenders should have a trust relationship with the users.
+That is, the check-in data is submitted in its original form.
+Second, all the studies \cite{hua2015differentially, zhang2018probabilistic, shin2018privacy} are developed on single-domain (SD) recommendation systems that focus on the user-item relationship only.
+If we build a POI recommendation system based on these methods, the system will highly recommend unattractive POI candidates without considering the sequential characteristics of POIs.